-Board Certified Stuttering Specialist and Fluency Specialists
+What is a Board Certified Stuttering Specialist

-As a result, they are BCS-F – Board Certified Specialist – Fluency.
+As a result, they are labled BCS-F – Board Certified Specialist – Fluency.
 Standards for Certification, approved by the Council For Clinical Certification of the American Speech Language Hearing Association, must be met in order to apply for Specialty Certification in Fluency.
 The American Board of Fluency and Fluency Disorders reviews candidates knowledge and clinical abilities in order to become a specialist.
-Reference: American Board of Fluency and Fluency Disorders

 Speech-language Pathology is a field of expertise practiced by a clinician known as a speech-language pathologist (SLP).
-They are also speech and language therapist, or speech therapist.
+They are also called speech and language therapist, or speech therapist.
 They specialize in the evaluation, diagnosis, and treatment of a variety of communication disorders.
 These include articulation disorders, language disorders, voice disorders, and swallowing disorders.
-Reference: Wikipedia

-Get in Touch
+Get in Touch with a Stuttering Specialist!

-If you have questions about stuttering, want a Free Consultation by Phone (15 minutes) or wish to make an appointment for yourself or your child please get in touch with Mark Power, ASHA Board Certified Stuttering Specialist at the Power Stuttering Therapy Center.
+So If you have questions about stuttering, want a Free Consultation by Phone (15 minutes) or wish to make an appointment for yourself or your child please get in touch with me at the Power Stuttering Center.

-* Power Stuttering Therapy – Director
+Power Stuttering Therapy – Director

-* Fluency Coordinator – Los Angeles County Office of Education
+Fluency Coordinator – Los Angeles County Office of Education

-* Adjunct Faculty – California State University, Long Beach
+Adjunct Faculty – California State University, Long Beach

-* ASHA Board Certified Specialist in Fluency (BCS-F) – American Board of Fluency and Fluency Disorders
+ASHA Board Certified Specialist in Fluency (BCS-F) – American Board of Fluency and Fluency Disorders

 * CEU Provider – California Department of Consumer Affairs